Come Home

 We’ve all heard that it’s hard to quit smoking, and many of us have experienced the struggle firsthand.
 The addictive nature of nicotine and the legal status of tobacco products makes it easy to obtain but incredibly difficult to stop.
 The good news is that many tobacco users will willingly admit that they have an addiction, which is the first step toward recovery.

-While going “cold turkey” is a popular approach to quitting tobacco, it’s also rarely effective.
-One of the best ways to ensure success is to enter a professional tobacco addiction treatment program.
+One of the best ways to ensure success in quitting this common recreational drug is to enter a professional tobacco addiction treatment program.
 In a treatment facility, staff can mitigate withdrawal symptoms during tobacco drug detox for the most comfortable experience possible.

 1. https://en.wikipedia.org/wiki/Tobacco#Harmful_effects_of_tobacco_and_smoking